 In 2016, Fantagraphics Books published Turn Loose Our Death Rays and Kill Them All! - a hardcover compilation of all of Fletcher Hanks' known work - which naturally includes all of Stardust's demented adventures, among those of Hanks' other characters, Fantomah, Space Smith, and Big Red.

 - Ambiguously Human: Stardust looks human, but is about 8 feet tall and comes from outer space.
 His proportions are otherwise pretty freakish, but that's par the course for Hanks' art style.

-- Batman Can Breathe in Space: Stardust brings an unnamed woman home with him after her family is killed in a house fire.
+- Batman Can Breathe in Space: With Stardust himself, this is hand-waved in an early mention of him having artificial lungs that enable him to breath in space.
+This is otherwise played straight with an unnamed woman that Stardust brings home with him after her family is killed in a house fire.
 She apparently has no trouble on the trip flying home through space.
 The vultures from Venus can also apparently breathe in space.

 - Big Applesauce: Many stories take place in or around New York City.
 Even when the city isn't mentioned by name, it's plenty obvious from the skyline.
 Almost certainly an example of Write What You Know given that Hanks created these comics for the Manhattan-based Eisner & Iger studio.